developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add APN User Name
 Used to specify a user name that can be used to authenticate to an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-A network accessed through a given APN Identifier might or might not require authentication.
-If authentication is required, a user name is generally always required and a password MIGHT also be required.
+**NOTE**: A network accessed through a given APN Identifier might or might not require authentication.
+If authentication is required, a user name is generally required and a password MIGHT also be required.

 ### Action Add APN Password
 Used to specify a password that can be used to authenticate to an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-A network accessed through a given APN Identifier might or might not require authentication.
-If authentication is required, a user name is generally always required and a password MIGHT also be required.
+**NOTE**: A network accessed through a given APN Identifier might or might not require authentication.
+If authentication is required, a user name is generally required and a password MIGHT also be required.

 ### Action Add APN Port
 Used to specify the port number of an HTTP proxy to use for all traffic over the network accessed through an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.